26 Inference for logistic regression

 to_multiple1 -1.81 0.30 -6.09 <0.0001

 For each cross-validated model, the coefficients change slightly, and the model is used to make independent predictions on the holdout sample.
-The model from the first cross-validation sample is given in Table 26.3 and can be compared to the coefficients in Table 26.2.
+The model from the first cross-validation sample is given in Figure 26.3 and can be compared to the coefficients in Table 26.3.

 The left panel shows the logistic model predicting the probability of an email being spam as a function of whether the email was sent to multiple individuals; the model was built using the red, green, and yellow triangular sections of the observed data.
 The right panel shows a confusion matrix of the predicted spam label crossed with the observed spam label for the set of observations in the blue triangular section of the observed data.
 Of the 83 spam emails, 80 were correctly classified as spam.
 Of the 897 non-spam emails, 143 were correctly classified as not spam.

-Figure 26.3: The coefficients are estimated using the least squares model on 3/4 of the dataset with a single predictor variable.
+Figure 26.3: The smaller model.
+The coefficients are estimated using the least squares model on 3/4 of the data with a single predictor variable.
 Predictions are made on the remaining 1/4 of the observations.
-Note that the predictions are independent of the estimated model coefficients, and the prediction error rate is quite high.
+Note that the prediction error rate is quite high.

 fold count accuracy notspamTP spamTP